karanSharma94793/Tasty/README.md

 Node.js & Express: For server-side logic and API endpoints.

-JWT / OAuth: For secure user authentication (if implemented).
+JWT / OAuth: For secure user authentication.